pflanze/lily/README.md

 for other contexts.
 And he expects to get better debugging features out of Lily in due course than out of a JavaScript interpreter.

+## Features

+* first-class lexical environments in some manner (run programs in an environment that is tailored to what the programs should be allowed to do)
+* tail-call optimization and first-class continuations
+* exact integers and rationals (fixed 64 bit / 2*64 bit
+  representations), doubles

 ## Goals

 * easy to understand and maintain implementation
 * low latency
-* first-class lexical environments in some manner (run programs in an environment that is tailored to what the programs should be allowed to do)
+* macros (procedural)

 ## Non-goals